QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	2	2.013616E+02	4.234759E+08	8.513517E+08	0.001		0.137

- Optionally, a nonlinear axial stiffness for a *MOORELEMENT* may be defined by a nonlinear data table.
+ Optionally, a nonlinear axial stiffness for a *MOORELEMENT* may be defined by a nonlinear data table (see :ref:`Nonlinear Data Tables`).
 In this case, the data table identifier, preceded by a hashtag (#) replaces the EA value of the *MOORELEMENTS* table.

  .. code-block:: console
    	:caption: : The MOORELEMENTS table